-Landscaping: Landscaping will be provided pursuant to Part 12 of the Zoning Code provided that the following exceptions apply: (i) required trees may be grouped together within the Property; (ii) landscape islands shall not be required in vehicle display and vehicle inventory areas; and (iii) Applicant shall maintain a minimum five (5) foot landscape buffer along Philips Highway.
-For the avoidance of doubt, paved display and car storage areas will not be considered vehicle use areas for purposes of meeting the parking and landscaping requirements of the zoning code.

-E. Lighting: Project lighting shall be designed and installed to localize illumination onto the Property and to minimize unreasonable interference or impact on any residential zoning districts outside of the Project.
+- E. Landscaping: Landscaping will be provided pursuant to Part 12 of the Zoning Code provided that the following exceptions apply: (i) required trees may be grouped together within the Property; (ii) landscape islands shall not be required in vehicle display and vehicle inventory areas; and (iii) Applicant shall maintain a minimum five (5) foot landscape buffer along Philips Highway to specifically include trees such as crepe myrtle not more than thirty-five (35) feet apart.
+For the avoidance of doubt, paved display and car storage areas will not be considered vehicle use areas for purposes of meeting the parking and landscaping requirements of the zoning code. - F. Lighting: Project lighting shall be designed and installed to localize illumination onto the Property and to minimize unreasonable interference or impact on any residential zoning districts outside of the Project.
 Directional lighting fixtures designed to cast illumination downward and within the site shall be used rather than broad area illumination.
-Light poles shall be a maximum of eight (8) feet in height.

-- F. Recreation and open space: Recreation and Open Space shall be provided as required by the 2030 Comprehensive Plan. - G. Utilities: Essential services including gas, telephone, water, sewer, cable and electric as required to serve the project shall be permitted on the site.
-Water, sanitary sewer and electric will be provided by JEA. - H. Wetlands: Development which would impact wetlands will be permitted in accordance with local, state and federal requirements. - I. Stormwater retention: Retention shall meet the requirements of the City of Jacksonville and all other state or local agencies with jurisdiction including the St. Johns River Water Management District (SJRWMD).
+Light poles shall be a maximum of eight (8) feet in height. - G. Recreation and open space: Recreation and Open Space shall be provided as required by the 2030 Comprehensive Plan. - H. Utilities: Essential services including gas, telephone, water, sewer, cable and electric as required to serve the project shall be permitted on the site.
+Water, sanitary sewer and electric will be provided by JEA. - I. Wetlands: Development which would impact wetlands will be permitted in accordance with local, state and federal requirements. - J. Stormwater retention: Retention shall meet the requirements of the City of Jacksonville and all other state or local agencies with jurisdiction including the St. Johns River Water Management District (SJRWMD).
 Stormwater retention areas may be located on or offsite and may be shared with other parcels provided the stormwater design for the entire PUD meets the standards and requirements of the City of Jacksonville and the SJRWMD.
 Underground detention vaults may be utilized.